a1biehl/AI-Udemy-Masterclass/README.md

 # AI-Udemy-Masterclass
-Final product of a Udemy masterclass (not all of the code is mine, most comes from course).
+Final product of a Udemy masterclass on AI.

+*Note that most of this code comes from the class*

 The goal of this project was to create and train an ML model to drive a car along a track in the most efficient and time-saving way possible.
-By the end of the course, I had enough code to run the model successfully, although I wouldn't recommend training the VAE if you have less than a few tbytes of unused storage space.
+By the end of the course, I successfully ran the model, although I wouldn't recommend training the VAE if you have less than a few tbytes of unused storage space.
 Also note that traning the Full World Model could take up to a month to reach peak efficiency for the car and requires a lot of storage space as well.

 GENERAL STEPS: